qyyao/Cat-VS-Dog/dog_versus_cat_project/README.md

 * Data selected is a subset of full kaggle dataset, and number of epochs is lowered due to personal computing power.
 Ideally, we would use higher epoch count for higher accuracy.

 ### Results and Optimization:
-When our model was ran without optimization, we achieved the following:
+When our model on a few epochs, the following was achieved:
 ![Alt text](output_graphs/default_model.png?raw=true "Non-optimized Output")

 While the accuracy continues to increase, validation accuracy begins to plateau.
 This suggests our data is over-fitted.